 On March 3, 1997, the FASB issued Statement of Financial Accounting Standards ("SFAS") No. 128, "Earnings per Share," replacing Accounting Principles Board ("APB") Opinion No. 15, "Earnings per Share."
 SFAS No. 128 replaces "primary" and "fully diluted" earnings per share ("EPS") under APB Opinion No. 15 with "basic" and "diluted" EPS.
 Unlike primary EPS, basic EPS excludes the dilutive effects of options, warrants and other convertible securities.
 Dilutive EPS reflects the potential dilution of securities that could share in the earnings of an entity, similar to fully diluted EPS.
+However, under SFAS No. 128, the Company would use the average market price for its stock during the reporting period to determine the cost of options as opposed to the greater of the closing price at the end of the period or the average market price during the period, as currently required by APB Opinion No. 15.
 SFAS No. 128 is effective for years ending after December 15, 1997.
-The Company does not anticipate a significant impact on the calculation of earnings per share as a result of the implementation of SFAS No. 128.
+The Company is currently evaluating the impact of the implementation of SFAS No. 128.